tuhiproject/tuhi/README.md

       Read-only

+  Property: Live(b)
+      Indicates whether the device is currently in Live mode.
+When in live mode, the device does not store drawings internally for a later sync but instead fowards the events immediately, similar to a traditional graphics tablet.
+See StartLive() for more details.

+      Read-only

   Method: Register() -> (i)
       Register the device.
 If the device is already registered, calls to this method immediately return success.